Lilypad-Tech/lilypad-modicum/README.md

 ./stack clean
 ```

-### running against hardhat for debugging

-It's possible to run the stack against hardhat which makes `console.log` work from inside the contract.

-To do this run `./stack hardhat` in place of `./stack geth` and then `export DEPLOYMENT=localhost` in all the other panes

 ### production initial node setup

 We use the terraform scripts to run a single google cloud node.